HackYourCareer/SmartKickers/README.md

 ## Launching

-> **NOTE:** The configuration for the table is provided by the developers in SmartKickersAI.
-In the future, there will be a manual to help to customize the configuration for any table to achieve the best ball detection accuracy.
+> **NOTE:** Configuration files for the camera view are provided by the developers in [`SmartKickersAI`](https://github.com/HackYourCareer/SmartKickersAI/tree/main/LocalServer) repository.

-1. Switch to **SmartKickers/backend** and launch the go server.
+1. Switch to `SmartKickers/backend` and launch the go server.

    ```bash
    cd SmartKickers/backend